Hjcho123/Fractal-Tree-Inefficient-/README.md

 # An Inefficient Fractal Tree Generator
 A simple fractal tree program I made in Python.
-The code is a bit of a mess, and so I plan on making a proper fractal tree generator someday using a proper [L-systems](https://en.wikipedia.org/wiki/L-system?useskin=vector) based approach.
+The code is a bit of a mess, and so I plan on making a better fractal tree generator someday using a proper [L-systems](https://en.wikipedia.org/wiki/L-system?useskin=vector) based approach.
 But for now, just wanted to share this!

 ### Sample Images
 <img width="830" alt="image" src="https://github.com/user-attachments/assets/e312f7bb-030a-43e5-9e5a-9844fb08adb8" />